USGS Earthquake Feed

 reviewed

-Shake map for M 7.0 - 128 km WNW of Aykol, China showing shaking intensity and report locations around the epicenter.
+Shake map for M 7.7 - 2025 Mandalay, Burma (Myanmar) Earthquake showing shaking intensity and report locations around the epicenter.

 Human Impact